kubernetes/kubernetes/docs/proposals/pod-safety.md

 * Application owners must be free to force delete pods, but they *must* understand the implications of doing so, and all client UI must be able to communicate those implications.
-* All existing controllers in the system must be limited signaling pod termination (starting graceful deletion), and are not allowed to force delete a pod.
+* All existing controllers in the system must be limited to signaling pod termination (starting graceful deletion), and are not allowed to force delete a pod.
-  * The node controller will no longer be allowed to force delete pods - it may only signal deletion
+  * The node controller will no longer be allowed to force delete pods - it may only signal deletion by beginning (but not completing) a graceful deletion.
   * The GC controller may not force delete pods
   * The namespace controller used to force delete pods, but no longer does so.
 This means a node partition can block namespace deletion